How to Prepare for the USMLE Step 1: A Complete Study Guide

 - Pinpoint weak areas: Utilize practice tests, past exam papers and performance feedback to pinpoint your weakest areas.
 Tailor your study plan to focus on these topics for improvement.

-- Focus on integration: Given the USMLE Step 1’s emphasis on integrating Basic Sciences topics, consider studying related subjects together or by organ system to foster a deeper understanding of their interconnectedness.
+- Focus on integration: Given the USMLE Step 1’s emphasis on integrating Basic Science topics, consider studying related subjects together or by organ system to foster a deeper understanding of their interconnectedness.

 - Optimize study sessions: Keep study sessions brief, aiming for 60 to 90 minutes each with at least a 10-minute break in between.
 Prolonged study periods can diminish concentration, so shorter, focused sessions are more effective.